Tatiana Huezo: Career

 Born in El Salvador, Tatiana Huezo has lived in Mexico since she was four years old.
 She graduated from the Centro de Capacitación Cinematográfica (CCC), where she has since taught classes.
 In 2004 she completed a master's degree in creative documentary at Pompeu Fabra University in Barcelona.

-In 1997 she shot the short Tiempo cáustico.
-Her feature film debut was El lugar más pequeño which premiered in 2011, a testimony to the experience of the civil war in El Salvador.
+After her first attempts—short films such as Arido (1992), Tiempo cáustico (1997), Familia (2004) or Sueño (2005)—she gained international renown with her first feature-length film, El lugar más pequeño (2011), presented as an international premiere at Visions du Réel in 2011 where it won the Grand Prix for the Best Feature-length Film.
+Her documentary, El lugar más pequeño is a testimony to the experience of the civil war in El Salvador.
 It has received numerous awards and has been exhibited at more than 50 festivals around the world.

 In 2015 Huezo presented Ausencias, a 27-minute short film that recounts the pain of Lulu, a mother who loses her husband and son, who have disappeared due to organized crime.

 In her work, she has portrayed the impunity of people before justice and institutions, humanizing the victims.
 About Tempestad, Huezo said:

 Tempestad, which received the 2016 Fénix Award for Best Documentary, tells the true story of Mexican women Miryam Carvajal – who spent almost a year incarcerated in Matamoros prison, accused of human trafficking, a crime she did not commit – and Aldela Alvarado, who is looking for her missing daughter.
 "What happens in Mexico is close to the civil war that is taking place in Central America," explains Huezo.